SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OpaqueTypes.rst

     </ **
     </ *

-Exposing this detailed information about how a shape was created in the shape's type also exposes type that aren't meant to be part of the ASCII art framework's public interface, but leak out because of the need to spell out the full return type.
+Exposing detailed information about how a shape was created allows types that aren't meant to be part of the ASCII art module's public interface to leak out because of the need to state the full return type.
+The code inside the module
-You could have built up the same shape in a variety of ways, and other code that uses the shape shouldn't have to care about the list of transformations that were involved.
+could build up the same shape in a variety of ways, and other code outside the module that uses the shape shouldn't have to care about the list of transformations that were involved.
-Wrapper types like ``JoinedShape`` and ``FlippedShape`` shouldn't be visible to users of this ASCII art library.
+Wrapper types like ``JoinedShape`` and ``FlippedShape`` don't matter to the module's users, and they shouldn't be visible to users of this ASCII art module.
+The module's public interface
-Those underlying types don't matter to the library's users --- the library's public interface is just the fact that joining and flipping a shape returns another ``Shape`` value.
+is made up of operations like joining and flipping a shape, and those operations return another ``Shape`` value.
-You want to implement transformations on a shape in a way that contains the implementation details inside the shape library.

 .. _OpaqueTypes_Returning: